What Is Peer Review? A Simple Guide for Researchers

 4. Review Reports

-Reviewers provide structured comments and recommendations regarding the manuscript’s quality and contribution.
+Reviewers provide structured comments and recommendations regarding the manuscript’s quality, methodology, and contribution.

 5. Editorial Decision